Stay up to date with notifications from The Independent

 While Arizona and Nevada have not yet officially been called, both states show Trump leading at this stage.

-All of those totals by the winner, however, are weaker than many modern presidents including Barack Obama, Bill Clinton, and Ronald Reagan.
+All of those totals, however, are weaker than many of the preceding presidents including Barack Obama, Bill Clinton and Ronald Reagan.

 Trump is still on track to win the popular vote, but those numbers are still being determined as more counties report results.